ttitd v

 May 112021

-It seems that our longer trips with our Westy camper are fated to become Adventures, and we’ve had a rather entertaining two weeks on the latest Adventure.
+It seems that our longer trips with our Westy camper are fated to become Adventures, and we’ve had a rather entertaining two weeks on the latest.
 Jen was traveling to Santa Fe, NM for a retreat, when Mz.
 Parker’s engine abruptly shut down on Highway 58 east of Mojave.
 The proverbial “middle of nowhere”.
 She shared a couple of photos with me, and when I saw the crank pulley resting on the muffler like this, with the serpentine belt hanging, I knew this was more than a simple roadside fix.
 In between us, we found a VW-enabled shop 50 miles away in Victorville, and she got a tow.

 Jen was able to rent an SUV, and continue on her journey.
 Meanwhile, I’ve got to figure out what to do.
 Astute readers may remember that I nearly got stranded on my way to Burning Man in 2019, when her water pump broke.
 That ended up taking a week in a shop in Chico, for a new timing belt & water pump.
 I’m a good mechanic, but these kinds of failures are not easy to fix, especially when I’m 500 miles away.